ferrous26/Salut/README.markdown

 You can only use a Service or Browser for one thing at a time, and the API is designed with that assumption in mind.

+TODO
+====

+- Monitoring and TXT record stuff
+- publishWithOptions default argument
+- Do not pass NSNetService or NSNetServiceBrowser to callbacks

 Contributing to Salut
 =====================